Bible Verses About God Appointing leaders

 Though this verse is about the nation of Israel, it teaches that God works in response to the repentance and prayers of His people, which includes their leaders.
 God appoints leaders who will help turn the nation toward Him, but the people must also seek His forgiveness.

-READ ALSO 30 Powerful Bible Verses About Staying Strong
+READ ALSO 30 Inspirational Bible Verses About Forgiving Yourself

 14. Proverbs 21:1